 The existing house was a typical 1970s style modernist property, which displayed a mixture of materials and detailing.
 It was built from a brown brickwork with cream coloured mortar joints and dark brown timber boarding.
 The twin mono pitched roofs were formed using concrete plain tiles with white verges and gutters.

 The aim of the project was to cohesively extend both the ground and first floor of the house.
-The project increased the bedrooms from four to five, ensuring all are comfortable in size.
-In addition, we created a series of utile and comfortable spaces at ground floor level.
+At ground floor we created a series of utile and comfortable interconnected spaces.
+Upstairs we increased the bedrooms from four to five, ensuring all are a comfortable size.

 The whole property was refinished externally in a masonry paint that worked with the original and new external windows and doors.
-The old dark brown stained timber boarding was replaced with a light stained cladding board that offers a stark contrast to the masonry paint finish.
-The white boxed verges have been replaced with clipped tiled verges to reduce the weight of the appearance of the roof planes.
+The old dark brown timber boarding was replaced with a light stained cladding board, offering a stark contrast to the masonry paint.
+The white boxed verges have been replaced with clipped tiled verges to reduce the weight of the roof planes.
 Internally, floor finishes flow throughout the ground floor to ensure a consistent aesthetic.
 We have opened up the interior to create a series of different rooms from a comfortable light living space, a cosy snug tv room and then a bright and airy kitchen dining space.